 Another cause of teeth grinding in children is teeth malocclusion.
 During the day, when the top and bottom part of the teeth don’t fit together, the brain overrides the teeth and sends signals to fix the jawline.
 However, during the night, the brain keeps on trying to make the teeth fit together which will cause grinding in the process.

-Improper alignment of the top and the bottom part of the teeth cause children to grind their teeth to properly align them.
+Improper alignment of the top and the bottom part of the teeth can cause children to grind their teeth to properly align them.

 Stress, usually tension, is a cause of teeth grinding in children.

 If a child is worried about an incoming exam at school or fights with a sibling or a parent, this can cause stress that might prompt jaw clenching and teeth grinding.
-A study conducted by the American Academy of Sleep Medicine to pre-schoolers showed that 36.8% of pre-schoolers who don’t get involved with others and experience pre-school adjustments clench their teeth while sleeping.
+A study conducted by the American Academy of Sleep Medicine on pre-schoolers showed that 36.8% of pre-schoolers who don’t get involved with others and experience preschool adjustments clench their teeth while sleeping.
 Emotional stress also increases the release of adrenaline hormones which may set off the clenching and grinding of teeth during sleep.

 Because of stress and anxiety, children grind their teeth.

 Sleep apnea is a common disorder for children resulting to the grinding of their teeth.
 As the brain approaches deep sleep, all the muscles in the body start to relax.
 Once the jaw and tongue fully relax, they block the airway.
 Grinding the teeth somehow reopens the airway and helps children to breathe again.